EDUCATION - HAMILTON COUNTY SOIL AND WATER CONSERVATION DISTRICT

 Become a water drop rolling along a river in this life sized game!
 Participants can choose to be a part of the Great Miami River, Little Miami River, or Mill Creek in their journey to meet at the Ohio River.
 Classmates will play the role of non point source pollutants or roll our really big die to determine the fate of the water.
 This fun activity is great for groups of 15-25 and will cover topics of pollution, watersheds and water quality. **Not a mobile program.
 Presenter requires a 20'x20' space (indoor or outdoors) and classes will rotate to the game.
 40-50 min.

-Turtle Talk *NEW*
+Turtle Talk

-Meet our new mascot and animal ambassador, Murf!
+Meet our mascot and animal ambassador, Murf!
 Murf is an Eastern Box Turtle who's here to educate others about his species and why you should care about turtles.
 After reading a story about a box turtle, students will listen to a short natural history presentation and then get an opportunity to ask questions.
 They will see Murf up close and may also get a chance to touch his shell!
 An optional worksheet is provided for students to fill out during the presentation.
 30 min.

 Water Wanders